 At 7 AM on Thursday July 24, 1969 I stood outside my house, lunchbox in hand, waiting for Harry to stop and pick me up for the ride to work.
 Today marked one day shy of a year from when we first met and our relationship had strengthened and grown in the intervening months since our first day together.

 Harry’s white Ford pickup truck, with cab-over camper, came to a stop in front of my driveway.
-I walked around the back of the truck and opened the passenger-side door.
+I walked around the back of the truck to the front and opened the passenger-side door.

 “Ya got enough room, Kid?”